Katarzyna Lassak

 Professor Janusz Wawrowski

-She is the winner of many competitions.
-At the age of 18, she won the "Let's Remember Osiecka" Vocal Competition.
-Throughout the last year, she won 10 first prizes at national and international competitions, including: Grand Prix "Sabała's Fiddle" for the best instrumentalist at the International Festival of Highlander Folklore, and the "Dziadońka's Bow" Honorary Award.
-She was a recipient of a scholarship from the Minister of Culture and National Heritage.
-In 2023, she was awarded the honorary title of "Wierchowa Orlica" (Mountain Eagle).
+Lassak is a prize-winner at numerous competitions; notably, at just 18 years old, she won the acclaimed “Let’s Remember Osiecka” Vocal Competition.
+Her recent achievements include earning 10 first prizes in national and international competitions, highlighted by the prestigious “Sabałowe Gęśle” Grand Prix for best instrumentalist at the International Mountain Folklore Festival and the “Dziadońcyn Smycek” Honorary Award.
+A recipient of the scholarship from the Minister of Culture and National Heritage, her profound contributions to preserving regional culture were officially celebrated in 2023 when she was awarded the honorary title of “Wierchowa Orlica” (Mountain Eagle).

 News: Album Premiere